-Adjustment of Status – In Court
+Adjustment of Status in Houston Immigration Court

 An adjustment in status allows immigrants to change their status to lawful permanent residency while residing in the U.S. Usually this process takes place for those who have entered the U.S. on some type of visa through family-based immigration laws under the U.S. Citizenship and Immigration Services (USCIS).

 Need help adjusting your status after being detained?
 Call our firm at (713) 597-5642 or contact us through our online request form.

 In some cases, an adjustment of status is sought through the immigration courts, which is a different matter.
 If you or a loved one needs legal assistance with this process, Galaviz Law Firm, PLLC is here to help.